 \section{Abstract}

-Software vulnerabilities often persist or re-emerge even after being fixed, revealing the complex interplay between code evolution and socio-technical factors.
-While source code metrics provide useful indicators of vulnerabilities, software engineering process metrics can uncover patterns that lead to their introduction.
-Yet few studies have explored whether process metrics can reveal risky development activities over time --- insights that are essential for anticipating and mitigating software vulnerabilities.
-This work highlights the critical role of process metrics along with code changes in understanding and mitigating vulnerability reintroduction.
-We move beyond file-level prediction and instead analyze security fixes at the commit level, focusing not only on whether a single fix introduces a vulnerability but also on the longer sequences of changes through which vulnerabilities evolve and re-emerge.
-Our approach emphasizes that reintroduction is rarely the result of one isolated action, but emerges from cumulative development activities and socio-technical conditions.
-To support this analysis, we conducted a case study on the ImageMagick project by correlating longitudinal process metrics such as bus factor, issue density, and issue spoilage with vulnerability reintroduction activities, encompassing 76 instances of reintroduced vulnerabilities.
-Our findings show that reintroductions often align with increased issue spoilage and fluctuating issue density, reflecting short-term inefficiencies in issue management and team responsiveness.
-These observations provide a foundation for broader studies that combine process and code metrics to predict risky fixes and strengthen software security.
+Software vulnerabilities often persist or re-emerge after being fixed, revealing the complex interplay between code evolution and socio-technical factors.
+While source code metrics provide useful indicators of vulnerabilities, software engineering process metrics can measure engineering activities that lead to their introduction.
+To our knowledge, few studies have explored whether these metrics can identify these activities over time --- insights that are essential for anticipating and mitigating software vulnerabilities.
+This work highlights the critical role of process metrics along with code changes in understanding and mitigating \textit{vulnerability reintroduction}.
+We move beyond file-level prediction and instead analyze vulnerability fixes at the commit level, focusing on sequences of changes through which vulnerabilities re-emerge.

+Our approach emphasizes that reintroduction is rarely the result of one isolated action, but emerges from cumulative engineering activities and socio-technical conditions.
+To support this analysis, we conduct a case study on the ImageMagick project by correlating longitudinal process metrics including bus factor, issue density, and issue spoilage with vulnerability reintroduction activities, encompassing 76 instances of reintroduced vulnerabilities.
+Our findings show that vulnerability reintroduction often aligns with increased issue spoilage and fluctuating issue density, reflecting short-term inefficiencies in issue management and team responsiveness.
+These observations provide a foundation for broader studies that combine process and code metrics to predict vulnerability reintroducing fixes and strengthen software security.

 \ccsdesc[500]{Software and its engineering~Maintaining software} \ccsdesc[300]{Software and its engineering~Software testing and debugging} \ccsdesc[300]{Security and privacy~Software security engineering}